Daqarta

 Now you need to set the main Tone Freq so that one cycle exactly fills 8192 samples.
 At the typical Sample Rate of 48000 samples/sec, that would be 48000 / 8192 = 5.8594 Hz.
 You will only see an eighth of the wave on the 1024-sample trace, but that's OK... it's the file that is important.

 Now go to the DDisk Controls dialog (thin button under the DDisk button in the main toolbar, above Record) and select Triggered Start.
 At the bottom set Units to Samples, then set Write Size Preset to 8192.
 Set Write PreStart to 0.
-Click on the DDisk button and create a Save As file name, such as HalfSine; you can use the default .DQA file type.
+Click on the DDisk button and create a Save As file name, such as HalfSine; you can use the default .DQA file type, or select another type from the drop-down list.

 Click Record, and almost immediately you will be prompted to keep the new file.
-Do that.
+After you do that, your new file can be loaded as an Arb wave in any Generator setup.

 Note, however, that the file contains only a half-cycle of the rectified wave.
 That means that to generate the rectified version of any given frequency, you will need to set Tone Freq to twice that frequency.

-See also Creating Arb Files with the Generator, Creating Arb Files From Text, Wave Dialog, Arb Wave.
+See also Arb_From_Equation Macro Mini-App, Creating Arb Files with the Generator, Creating Arb Files From Text, Wave Dialog, Arb Wave.

 GO: